garrandall/popular-music-data/tracks/bold-soul-sister-ike-tina-turner.md

 It's hanging, now let it dry...
 The more I grease you, the smaller you get...
 Hey, hey!
 Uh!
 (Bold soul sister...)
-Things and stuff and stuff and things an' an' things...
+Things and stuff and stuff and things and an' things...
 Hoo!
 Alright!

 (Do what you wanna, when you wanna, how you wanna, now - do your thing, soul sister...)
 Alright now!